jhpyle/docassemble/_docs/config.md

 affects the auto-loading of modules that happens when **docassemble** starts.

+## <a name="celery modules"></a>Modules to be loaded in Celery

+The [Celery] system, which handles background tasks, can be extended using the `celery modules` directive in order to support launching background tasks from [custom endpoints].
+If you want to launch background tasks from inside of interview logic, the `celery modules` directive is not necessary and should not be used.

+The `celery modules` directive accepts a list of modules that [Celery] should load.

+{% highlight yaml %}
+celery modules:
+  - docassemble.mypackage.custombg
+{% endhighlight %}

+Here is an example of what such a module might look like:

+{% highlight python %}
+# do not pre-load
+from docassemble.webapp.worker_common import workerapp, bg_context, worker_controller as wc

+@workerapp.task
+def custom_comma_and_list(*pargs):
+    with bg_context():
+        return wc.util.comma_and_list(*pargs)
+{% endhighlight %}

+It is important to use the `# do not pre-load` directive on the first line so that **docassemble** will not load the module in the wrong order.

+The type of code that you can call within such a module is limited.
+It is important that you do not import docassemble modules like `docassemble.base.util` into a module loaded inside of Celery.
+If you want to access names from `docassemble.base.util`, do so in the manner shown above, where the function `comma_and_list()` in `docassemble.base.util` is accessed by calling `wc.util.comma_and_list()` inside of the `bg_context()` context.

+Even then, some code in `docassemble.base.util` may not work as you expect because it assumes that it is being called from within interview logic, where the identity of the current user is known and there is a specific session in a specific interview.
+Those circumstances are not present in the context of a custom API endpoint.

 ## <a name="config from"></a>Importing configuration directives

 The following sections, [Using AWS Secrets Manager](#aws_secrets) and